a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Try to delete files including a GS/OS forked file in the selection.
 Verify that an alert is shown, with the filename visible in the progress dialog.
 Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
 * Launch DeskTop.
 Try to delete files including a GS/OS forked file contained in a selected folder.
 Verify that an alert is shown, with the filename visible in the progress dialog.
 Verify that if OK is clicked, the operation continues with other files, and if Cancel is clicked the operation is aborted.
 Note that non-empty directories will fail to be deleted.
 * Launch DeskTop.
 Using drag/drop, try to copy or move a folder containing a GS/OS forked file, where the source and destination windows are visible.
 When an alert is shown, click OK.
 Verify that the source and destination windows are updated.
 * Launch DeskTop.
 Using drag/drop, try to copy a volume containing a GS/OS forked file and other files, where the destination window is visible.
 When an alert is shown, click OK.
-Verify that the destination window are updated.
+Verify that the destination window is updated.
 * Launch DeskTop.
 Using File > Copy To..., try to copy a folder containing a GS/OS forked file, where the source and destination windows are visible.
 When an alert is shown, click OK.
 Verify that the source and destination windows are updated.
 * Launch DeskTop.
 Using drag/drop, try to delete a GS/OS forked file.
 When the delete confirmation dialog is shown, click Cancel.
 Verify that the source window is not updated.
 * Launch DeskTop.
 Using drag/drop, try to delete a GS/OS forked file.
 When the delete confirmation dialog is shown, click OK.
 When an alert is shown, click OK.
 Verify that the source window is updated.